nazarabrory/my-website/content/page/search.md

 ---
 title: Search
-type: page
 layout: search
 outputs:
 - html
 - json

 ---
+Here it is what we find from your search prompts: